 Fourth grade students partner with their PreK-4 Buddies to make Thanksgiving food baskets for the students at the Early Childhood Center they have adopted.
 They then deliver the bags of supplies and toys and spend time reading to the students at the Early Childhood Center.
 They learn to take care of others who are less fortunate, and they serve as role models for their younger peers.

-Fifth grade students visit Seven Acres Jewish Geriatric Center on a monthly basis.
+Fifth grade Fifth-grade students visit Seven Acres Jewish Geriatric Center during the Jewish holidays.
 Before meeting residents, Shlenker students learn how people change as they age and learn how to effectively communicate with the elderly residents, respecting their dignity and wisdom.
-Students interact with the residents in a variety of ways including celebrating holidays, singing songs, playing games, and much more.
+Students engage with the residents through various activities, such as singing songs and participating in arts and crafts activities, fostering meaningful interactions.

 School-wide Giving